 People management is one of the most demanding challenges for managers.
-According to PMI, poor project resource management is the second-most common cause of project failure.
+According to PMI, poor project resource management is one of the top reasons for project failure.

 It’s even more challenging for new managers.

 With fewer people and tighter budgets, you have very little wriggle room to ensure that projects are delivered successfully.

 That’s where learning and implementing resource planning practices can help.

 In this article, we look at: